schibsted/github-actions-self-hosted-cdk/README.md

 - Runners are spun up on-demand when a new job Github Actions job is queued.
 - Runners are torn down and the underlying instance is terminated when the job has been completed.
-- Runners are fired upon ephemeral EC2 instances with a Docker daemon running to support Docker builds.
+- Runners are launched on ephemeral EC2 instances with a Docker daemon running to support Docker builds.
-- All (x86) instance types are supported.
+- All instance types are supported.
 - Spot instances are used by default.
 - Instance types are configurable per job, making it possible to optimize the underlying instance per workload.
+- ~~Both x86 and ARM based instances are supported.~~ (Soon)

 ## :art: Solution architecture